Laravel-Backpack/docs/4.0/crud-fields.md

 		$this->attributes['datetime'] = \Date::parse($value);
 	}
 ```
-Otherwise the input's datetime-local formal will cause some errors.
-Remeber to change "datetime" with the name of your attribute (column name).
+Otherwise the input's datetime-local format will cause some errors.
+Remember to change "datetime" with the name of your attribute (column name).

 Input preview: